JBlitzar/code-completion/NOTES.md

 - Maybe its better.
 Was it cheating before somehow?
 - Listen, I gotta go to bed.
 I'll figure this out tomorrow, or not.
 - 167 freaking commits, code borrowed from 3 seperate codebases, and this thing doesnt even work when I give it all the answers
+- Dec 13
+  - More compute doesnt help